Transia-RnD/xahau-py/CONTRIBUTING.md

 open index.html
 ```

-You can view docs builds for xrpl-py versions on the ReadTheDocs website here: https://readthedocs.org/projects/xrpl-py/builds/
+You can view docs builds for xahau-py versions on the ReadTheDocs website here: https://readthedocs.org/projects/xahau-py/builds/

 In order to test how a change in docs configuration looks like on ReadTheDocs before merging:
 1. Publish a branch with your docs configuration changes
-2. Active and hide the branch by scrolling down on this page: https://readthedocs.org/projects/xrpl-py/versions/
+2. Active and hide the branch by scrolling down on this page: https://readthedocs.org/projects/xahau-py/versions/
-3. View the page / build results here: https://readthedocs.org/projects/xrpl-py/builds/
+3. View the page / build results here: https://readthedocs.org/projects/xahau-py/builds/
 4. Once you're done testing, make the test branch inactive.

 ## Write integration tests